Case Study: A 30.4% DPO boost in 90 days

 How did the Quartix solution aid a company in obtaining a significant bottom line boost?
 Here is a detailed story of one of our clients!

-About a year ago, a US manufacturer approached us with a challenge.
+About a year and a half ago, a US manufacturer approached us with a challenge.
 Its cash conversion cycle (CCC) was quite slow (# of days), therefore, the company's working capital investment was outstripping capital required to support its growth targets.

 It took the client 67 days on average to collect from its customers (DSO), while it paid its vendors in 32 days on average (DPO).
 This imbalance hurt its operational flexibility, and forced it to obtain external debt to finance its working capital.
 Something had to be done.